-Patients may be treated with endocrine therapy or chemotherapy before surgical excision (termed presurgical or neoadjuvant therapy).
-The response of the invasive carcinoma to therapy is a strong prognostic factor for disease-free and overall survival.
+Patients may be treated with endocrine therapy or chemotherapy before surgical excision (neoadjuvant therapy).
+A y prefix is added when assigning AJCC T and N categories after neoadjuvant treatment (ypT and ypN).
+The response of the invasive carcinoma to neoadjuvant therapy is a strong predictor of disease-free and overall survival.
 Special attention to finding and evaluating the tumor bed is necessary for these specimens.
-1.2.3
+1.2.3.4.5

-Numerous classification systems have been developed to evaluate response.
-L2 Institutions or treatment protocols may require evaluation by one of these systems.
-For institutions that report the Residual Cancer Burden (RCB), the RCB calculator can be found at the MD Anderson website: http://www3.mdanderson.org/app/medcalc/index.cfm?pagename=jsconvert3.
-This site also includes materials and guides that explain the system.
-L5
+Numerous classification systems have been developed to evaluate treatment response and institutions or treatment protocols may require evaluation by one of these systems.
+For institutions that report the Residual (RCB), the RCB calculator can be found at the MD Anderson Cancer http://www3.mdanderson.org/app/medcalc/index.cfm?pagename=jsconvert3.
+This site also website: includes materials and guides that explain the system.